The Harvest Moon in October 2025 Is the First Supermoon 2025

 Contents

-This month, **the Full Moon will occur on October 17, at 11:26 GMT (6:26 a.m.
-EST).
-At this time, our natural satellite will lie in the constellation Pisces.
-It will appear full for about three days, so you'll have plenty of time to walk under the moonlight.
+This month, the Full Moon will occur on October 7, at 03:48 GMT (October 6, 11:48 p.m.
+EDT).
+It will appear full for about three days, so start watching from October 6.

 Check our comprehensive lunar calendar, where you can easily track the Moon phase for any date.
 Plan your stargazing adventures with precise moonrise and moonset times, all in one convenient place.